Probing nucleosynthesis in star-like conditions using the world’s biggest laser at NIF.

 The NIF laser beams’ energy is amplified in a building equivalent to the length of three football fields and then focused onto tiny gas- or ice-filled capsules with 18 micrometer thick walls (about the thickness of a human hair) and 3mm outer diameters.
 The capsule is accurately placed in the center of a target chamber that has a diameter of 10 meters.
 It’s like trying to precisely place an ant in the exact center of a school bus.
 When the capsules are blasted with all 192 laser beams, they implode, creating very hot and very dense star-like conditions.

 Ongoing experiments at the NIF are studying one of the primary nucleosynthesis processes in the sun, the 3He-3He reaction between two helium ions, in stellar-like conditions.
-This reaction, shown in Figure 1, is responsible for nearly half the energy generation in our sun as it burns hydrogen into helium.
+This reaction, shown in the image at the top of the page, is responsible for nearly half the energy generation in our sun as it burns hydrogen into helium.

 “What is so cool about these experiments is that unlike in earlier studies on Earth, we are actually probing this reaction at temperature and density conditions comparable to those found in stars,” says project lead scientist Dr. Maria Gatu Johnson of MIT.